Volaris-AI/security-assessments/docs/chatgpt.md

 1. To what extent is customer data encrypted at rest and how are keys managed?
 2. How granular is audit logging (per user, per request)?
 3. Can Free/Plus tier users fully opt out of data usage for model training?
-4. What are the data residency options for Enterprise customers?
+4. What are the data residency options for Teams and Enterprise customers?
 5. What is the SLA and process for fulfilling DSAR and deletion requests?
 6. Which AI governance frameworks and bias mitigation processes are in place?
 7. Can you share the latest third-party penetration test and compliance report under NDA?